Sunday, June 22, 2014

 Retiring in Maryland Finally - A Tranquil Life

-One day of this week, I looked out the kitchen window when I was on the computer.
+One day this week, I looked out the kitchen window when I was on the computer.
 The deer with short antlers came by in the backyard enjoying the free feed from the mulberry tree.
 He is part of our Chang family member now.
 I thought there used to be three – Ma, Pa, and the little one in our backyard.
 Where are they now?
-It’s only six month I was away.
-I planted the mulberry tree about 20 years ago.
+It’s been only six months since I was away.
+I planted a mulberry tree about 20 years ago.
 It’s only ½ foot tall then.
-It’s so tall now that 30 feet ladder has no use for getting the fruits.
+It’s so tall now that a 30 feet ladder has no use for getting the fruits.

 I took the camera shooting the pictures of DEER CHANG, who seemed to be basking in my company, looking right into my camera lens.
 There was one cute squirrel crawling so slowly up the cherry tree.
 That fuzzy little fellow was having a nice mid-morning snack of cherries.
 Not like that Big Chang, showing no signs of nervousness and scare, the squirrel got away from me.